About Us

 Addressing critical health care issues through partner collaboration

 The Central Ohio Hospital Council is the forum for area hospitals to collaborate with each other and community stakeholders to improve the quality, value, equity and accessibility of health care in the region.
 Its four members include Mount Carmel Health System, Nationwide Children’s Hospital, The Ohio State University Wexner Medical Center, and OhioHealth.
+Click here to learn more about the impact Franklin County hospitals have on the central Ohio community.

 Organization Profiles